-Below are some of interesting facts about the Great Wall of China will assist you to understand more before your visit the site.
-This iconic tourism spot of China contains series of fortifications made of stone, brick, tamped earth, wood, and other materials.
+Below are some of the interesting facts about the Great Wall of China will assist you to understand more before you visit the site.
+This iconic tourism spot of China contains a series of fortifications made of stone, brick, tamped earth, wood, and other materials.
 Therefore, let’s explore some interesting facts about the Great Wall of China by following the list below.

 Facts 1: Name

-In Chinese, they are most commonly famous as changcheng (??), meaning “long wall”.
-Acordingly, in the time of Qin Dynasty, it was known as “Wanli Changcheng”.
-However, the dynasties after Qin avoided utilizing the term changcheng to refer to their own “Great Walls”.
+In Chinese, they are most commonly famous as chang cheng (??), meaning “longwall”.
+Accordingly, in the time of the Qin Dynasty, it was known as “Wanli Changcheng”.
+However, the dynasties after Qin avoided utilizing the term chang cheng to refer to their own “Great Walls”.
 As that term was told to evoke imagery of Qin’s tyranny.
 However, by the end of the 19th century “the Great Wall of China” became the name of its walls.

 Facts 2: The Materials